Skip to Main Content

 • Is the content up-to-date?
 Is the coverage outdated?
 The importance of dates can change depending on topic and need.

 • How?
-Check to see if publication dates are included or if information hasn't been consistently updated.
+Check to see if publication dates are included or if information has been consistently updated.

 AUDIENCE

 • Can you identify what audience the material is intended for?
-Is it directed to students in elementary school?
-High school?
-Is it for adults?
-Is it aimed at other experts in the field, or professionals?
+Is it directed to younger kids or adults?
+Is it aimed at other experts in the field or other professionals?

-• Is the material very complex or simple?
+• Is the material very complex or simpler and easy to understand?

 • How?
-Check for language usage and tone.
+Check for language usage, writing structure, and overall tone.

 • How?
 Check to see if you need special permission, login credentials, or if you have to pay to access the full information?
-(Never pay, ask a librarian for help first).
-Pay attention to who does not have access or voices not represented.
+(Never pay - ask a librarian for help first!).

 CONTEXT

-• Has the information been removed from and orginal source?
+• Has the information been removed from it's orginal source?
 It's harder to tell if the information is reliable if it has been taken out of it's original context.

 • How?
-Check for references and the embedded links to find the orginal research or context.
+Check for references and/or embedded links to trace back to the orginal research or context.

 CRAP Checklist for Evaluating Sources